edgedb/edgedb/docs/clients/99_graphql/graphql.rst

 Ordering the retrieved data is done by specifying an ``order`` argument.
 The ``order`` argument is customized to each specific type based on the available fields, much like the ``filter``.
-In case of the sample schema, here's what the specification for the available filter arguments:
+In case of the sample schema, here are the specifications for the available filter arguments:

 .. code-block:: graphql-schema